rrivas-utec/gradescope_autograde_cpp/README.md

 #Gradescope Autograde packages

 ## Requirements
-- Ensure that your OS support bash scripts.
+- Ensure that your OS supports bash scripts.
 - Ensure that your OS has installed the zip program.

 ## Content